Adding a new contact or child

-When people submit their details through ChurchSuite's web-embeddable features (e.g. small group sign-up embed or the newcomer "My Details" embed), the new contacts are first added to the "Pending" section of the module.
-This is done to protect your "active" Address Book from being spammed and because your ChurchSuite subscription is based on active contacts.
+When people submit their details through ChurchSuite's web-embeddable features (e.g. small group sign-up through embed or the "My Details" newcomer embed form), new contacts are first added to the "Pending" section of the module.
+This is done to protect your "Active" Address Book from being spammed and because your ChurchSuite subscription is based on Active contacts.
 Setting a "Pending" contact as "Active" will move them to the "Active" section.
-Therefore "Pending" is not a reference to a contact's level of engagement or commitment in your church - instead you should use tags to distinguish the engagement or commitment of contacts within the "Active" section of your Address Book e.g. members and non-members.
+Therefore, "Pending" is not a reference to a contact's level of engagement or commitment in your church - instead you should use tags to distinguish levels of engagement of contacts within the "Active" section of your Address Book e.g. members and non-members.
 Once set as "Active", contacts and children cannot be set as "Pending" again, only archived or deleted.

 How to add a new contact to your Address Book